isomerpages/moe-bukittimahpri/_key-programmes/Programme for Active Learning | PAL.md

 Visual Arts in PAL emphasises the process of creating art over the end product, encouraging students to experiment, take risks, and learn from their mistakes.
 Pupils are encouraged to reflect on their work and the work of others, and to use feedback and critique to improve their skills and understanding.

 </p><p align="justify">
-<strong><u>Games and Sports</u></strong><br>
+</p><h3><u>Games and Sports</u></h3><br>
 The BTPS PAL Games and Sports domain aims to develop problem solving skills and teamwork in every pupil.
 Pupils think critically and creatively to reach workable solutions with their peers.
-These experiences develop our pupils to become adaptable and resilient individuals. </p>
+These experiences develop our pupils to become adaptable and resilient individuals. <p></p>